 The DTA Washington Conference is one of the most important ways for members to become involved in federal legislation, educate congressional leaders about oral health care and our industry, build relationships elected officials, and initiate change.

-This text will be replaced with the slideshowDTA members from across the country attended the annual Washington Conference (April 26-27), meeting with 33 U.S. Senators and Representatives from their home districts to discuss Americans’ oral health, the business case for oral health and continuing efforts to repeal the Sunshine Act and Medical Device Tax and amend the Sunshine Act.
+DTA members from across the country attended the annual Washington Conference, meeting with a record number of 54 U.S. senators and representatives from DTA members’ districts to discuss Americans’ oral health, the business case for oral health and continuing efforts to repeal the Medical Device Tax and amend the Sunshine Act.